Renting

 Should you opt for a separate storage unit insurance policy?

-Grant says that one key advantage of opting for a separate storage unit insurance (that is, a policy that is independent of your existing tenant, home, or condo insurance), is that it can save you money in the long term by reducing the impact of any claims can make on your home insurance policy.
+Grant says one key advantage of opting for a separate storage unit insurance (that is, a policy that is independent of your existing tenant, home, or condo insurance), is that it can save you money in the long term by reducing the impact of any claims can make on your home insurance policy.

 Your standard home or tenant insurance provides some amount of coverage for your self-storage unit.
 In other words, they are tied together, and if you have a lot of claims, your home insurance premiums will go up.